PISTON-HEAD/FHIR-Api-Service/OVERVIEW.md

 ## Project Description

-**FHIR GraphQL Patient API** - A modern healthcare data management microservice that provides a secure, standards-compliant API for managing patient information using FHIR R4 specifications.
+**FHIR GraphQL Patient API** - A modern healthcare data management service that provides a secure, standards-compliant API for managing patient information using FHIR R4 specifications.
 The service offers both REST and GraphQL interfaces with JWT-based authentication and includes GitHub Issue Ops automation for patient lookups.

 ## Technologies Used